graventi/Seci/doc/build-remote-masternode.md

 ```

 3. If you then enter: `masternodelist`
-    You should be able to locate the externalip of your remote node from the
-    output list of masternodes.
+    You should be able to locate the externalip of your remote node from the output list of masternodes.

     **Congratulations your masternode is up and running!**

     Alternatively, on the SECI Qt client Masternodes tab --> All Masternodes you should see your
     remote node ip address listed with its public key and other data

-3. You can now shutdown your local "cold" wallet